 I keep saying I don’t want to move again, but then the seasons of life change and we decide to move.
-I hope we’ll be in our current house for at least the next 16 years until our kids are out of high school, but I’m not sure if that is just wishful thinking.
+I hope we’ll be in our current house for at least the next 16 years until our kids are out of high school, but I’m not sure if that’s just wishful thinking.

-So let’s take a look at the costs you should anticipate if you’re considering a move.
+So let’s look at the costs you should anticipate if you’re considering a move.
 It’s unlikely that you’ll be on the hook for all of these costs, but that can vary depending on your situation.

-Here is a look at several of the most common costs associated with selling a home that you own.
+Here is a look at several of the most common costs associated with selling a home you own.

 Of course, you can list the house for sale by owner and avoid using a realtor.
-However, you’ll still have some costs (like marketing, photos, an attorney).
+However, you’ll still have some costs (like marketing, photos, and an attorney).

 It’s also possible that many of the people who want to look at your house will be represented by a realtor.
 After all, it doesn’t cost the buyer anything to have a realtor, so why wouldn’t they want one?
-This means that you may need to pay a commission to a buyer’s agent, or miss out on a big percentage of buyers who won’t buy the house without representation from an agent.
+This means that you may need to pay a commission to a buyer’s agent or miss out on a significant percentage of buyers who won’t buy the house without representation from an agent.

-Regardless of how nice your house is, there will probably be at least a few repairs or touch ups that you need to make before listing it.
+Regardless of how nice your house is, there will probably be at least a few repairs or touch-ups that you need to make before listing it.
 Obviously, you want the house to make a strong impression on potential buyers, and that usually means at least painting some rooms or repairing things you’ve been meaning to fix but never got around to it.